 Phishing scams deceive people into giving away sensitive information by pretending to be legitimate organizations or businesses.
-Scammers use fake emails, text messages, or websites that mimic real ones, urging quick action through links or attachments.
+Scammers use fake emails, text messages, or websites to mimic real ones, urging immediate action through links or attachments.
 The data stolen through phishing is often used for identity theft or financial fraud.
-To protect yourself, verify the authenticity of unexpected messages, avoid suspicious links, and use strong and unique passwords.
+To protect yourself, verify the authenticity of unexpected or unfamiliar messages, avoid suspicious links, and use strong and unique passwords.